8 residence hall must-haves

 Need help?
 Contact us.

-RAMweb is the CSU student portal where you check your application status, see your financial aid and scholarship awards, register for classes, check your grades, pay your bill, and more.
-Inside RAMweb is a link to your Future Ram Dashboard, which helps incoming students complete upcoming tasks and find personalized information.
-As you complete tasks in your dashboard, you’ll see the corresponding status update along with detailed information about what’s next.
+RAMweb is the CSU student portal where you manage your student record, see your financial aid awards, register for classes, check your grades, pay your bill, and more.

 Fall start: Complete by July 1.